 Does the agent use a written author-agent agreement?

-Under the new Arts Professions Act, a contract is required in any business agreement.
+Under the Arts Professions Act, a contract is required in any business agreement.

 What are the terms of the representation being offered?

-You should know whether there is a time limit and to what extent they will be representing you, is your deal only for one book/work or for multiple works.
+You should know whether there is a time limit and to what extent they will be representing you and if your deal is only for one book/work or for multiple works.